emilabraham/personalpage/content/thoughts/new-blog-new-post/index.md

 Hugo is a static site generator.
 It is using markdown to make each blog post instead of an entire backend.
 That should keep it relatively lightweight and simple.

+I've tried to preserve most of my posts from the original Django blog.

 The following are some tests to explore.